 Another advantages of using the Yuneec H520 is the complete absence of No Fly Zones (NFZ’s).
 So far so good.
 So, factoring in all of the above, we cannot really fault you with thinking that the Yuneec H520 is comparable to the DJI P 4 Pro when it comes to UAV mapping.
 Right?
 Not quite.

 Drone U Chief Pilot, Paul Aitken decided to head out on the field to determine the best drone for UAV mapping, and arrive at some concrete data driven conclusions.

 In order to do an accurate UAV mapping comparison, we decided to map the exact same sections and generate the exact same images.
 All images were captured at 90 feet elevation with an identical flight path.
 We ran both the maps with the exact same systems, using the same templates and the same processing areas.

 When we went out on the field, the first thing that struck us was the absence of autonomous flight modes on the Yuneec H520.
-Intelligent flight modes are built into the P 4 Pro which makes it far easier to use.
+Intelligent flight modes are built into the Phantom 4 Pro which makes it far easier to use.

 By the end of our test flights we ended up with 125 images on the Yuneec H520 and 122 images on the Phantom 4 Pro.
 When we processed these images, the results were starkly different.
 Let us look at the numbers –

 GSD or ground sampling distance is “the distance between two consecutive pixel centers measured on the ground”.
 Lower the GSD, higher the resolution, and greater the amount of detail that you can capture.
 Your GSD is dependent on your focal length.

 So, what could be the reason for these vastly different results?
 On digging deeper, we realized that this difference is because the Yuneec H520 comes with a ROLLING SHUTTER.
 Whereas, the P 4 Pro comes with a GLOBAL SHUTTER.